Configuration Options

 Example TLS configuration

-The HiveMQ platform can be configured to support TLS and mTLS.
-For further details on how to configure HiveMQ with TLS see the TLS Listener configuration.
+The HiveMQ Platform can be configured to support TLS and mTLS.
+For more information on how to configure HiveMQ with TLS, see TLS Listener configuration.

-To configure a service include this snippet in your platform-values.yaml:
+To configure a secure MQTT service using the created Kubernetes Secrets, include the following snippet in your platform-values.yaml:

 services: